 It’s been well over a year since the M&S on Broadmead closed its doors for good.
 But most of us probably still have some clothing items knocking around our wardrobes from the department store.
 You might not be able to return them anymore, but what if you could swap them?
-As Sparks, Bristol’s new arts and sustainability hub, will open this weekend (May 13).
+Sparks, Bristol’s new arts and sustainability hub, opened recently (May 13) and comes with its own Swop Shop.

 Taking over the old Marks & Spencer’s building, Sparks (get it?) aims to create a “vibrant, positive venue where local people, visitors and fashionistas alike can shop, recycle and explore what a greener, fairer and creative future could look like.”
 It will team up with the creators of Sustainable Fashion Week to create a fashion department store with a difference.